 Rakuten in-store offers

-Another interesting aspect of in-store purchases in comparison to online ones is that it seems that your grand total is eligible for cash back when you shop in-store.
-This is to say that, instead of the tax being excluded before determining your kick back like with online offers, my experience would suggest you earn on the full amount.
+Another interesting aspect of in-store purchases in comparison to online ones is that it seems that your grand total is eligible for cashback when you shop in-store.
+That is to say that, instead of the tax being excluded before determining your kickback like with online offers, my experience would suggest you earn on the full amount.
 Granted, I’m basing this on only one experience but, if true across the board, it could be a significant factor in determining whether you want to order online or head to a physical store.

 After using Rakuten (and Ebates before it) for some time now, I can see why the service has become so popular.
-In turn, this popularity has also allowed it to improve its product by adding retailers, upping its offers, and still dishing out bonuses to new users and those that refer them.
+In turn, this popularity has also allowed it to improve its product by adding retailers, upping its offers, and still dishing out bonuses to new users and those that refer them — not to mention expanding with new features such as their American Express integration.
 With a convenient browser extension that not only leads you to deals but reminds you about them, it’s also easy to take advantage of Rakuten offers without having to make much of an effort.